 Running between White Horse in northwestern Canada and Skagway in southern Alaska, the White Pass & Yukon Route passes through the Yukon territory’s wild and remote landscape.
 It was built during the Klondike Gold Rush in 1898 by thousands of men who blasted their way through mountains to ease access to the gold mines, completing it in just over two years.

 Today, you can take one-way or round-trip journeys along the railway aboard a steam or diesel train.
-You’ll pass mountains dappled with evergreens, deep gorges carved out by rivers and frothy waterfalls spilling over rocks.
+You’ll pass mountains dappled with evergreens, deep gorges carved out by rivers and waterfalls spilling over rocks.
 Excitement mounts as you cross trestle bridges and enter dark tunnels cut into the rock.

 Another impressive aspect of the journey is the degree to which the train climbs, ascending around 900 m (3,000 ft) in just 32 km (20 miles) as the landscape changes around you, from spring flowers and swathes of tall trees to deep snow.

 Despite being a popular attraction with visitors, this train ride still retains a nostalgic, historical feel that seems true to the route’s past.
 This is helped by small touches such as the old-fashioned printed guidebooks left on each seat, which detail what you can expect to see at certain points on the journey.